 6.9 No, it is not a myth that -all- humanity had once one single language.
 If God tells us so and repeats it in one passage of His Word several times (Gen 11:1-9), then we can have confidence that this happened indeed.

-36. No, the crossing of the Red Sea is not a myth.
+7.1 No, the crossing of the Red Sea is not a myth.
 An elevated seabed and chariot wheels have been discovered in the passage at Nuweiba Beach, which is the most probable location for the crossing (alternatively Straits of Tiran, but certainly not Port of Suez located in the perfectly familiar neighborhood of Goshen where the Israelites lived for 430 years and surely did not get lost).